hostjane/hostjane.github.io/_pages/personal.md

 # Personal License

-Commercial use is not allowed.
-The Seller retains all intellectual property rights, title, and interest in the delivered Final Work to the Buyer when they accept money for their Service.
+<span class="blue">Commercial use is not allowed.
+The Seller retains all intellectual property rights, title, and interest in the delivered Final Work to the Buyer when they accept money for their Service.</span>

 ## Key Summary